 OUR SCHOOL PROGRAM

-For summer 2019, we will be welcoming International Baccalaureate students on-board our ship for a week of marine science and conservation, following a highly successful pilot season in 2018.
+For summer 2019, we will be welcoming students on-board our ship for a week of marine science and conservation, following a highly successful pilot season in 2018.
 The students will join our crew of professional marine scientists and sailors for a weeklong expedition on our research vessel.
 As part of our crew, students will be 100% involved in every aspect of the work.
 This will include data collection, species identification, sailing, filmmaking and even cooking meals and scrubbing the decks.
 A large part of the experience is also community service, where every week we reach out to the public and share our environmental message with those around us.
 We believe our program fits perfectly for those who are looking for work experience, or IB students who want to complete their CAS requirements, or students looking to complete their Duke of Edinburgh Award.

 Do you know a group of students who would love to come on-board?
 The expeditions will be filled on a first come first served basis.
 We aim to have all of spaces filled by early Spring 2019.
 Please contact email@example.com to enquire about available weeks for the summertime.
 Download our program brochure to find out more.